If you’re considering an abortion, we can help.

 Make an Informed Decision.

 Abortion is not just a simple procedure; it may have many side effects.
 Abortion has been associated with preterm birth, emotion and psychological impact, and spiritual consequences.
 Please contact our center so that you can make an informed decision.
-Note: Our centers offer peer counseling and accurate evidence-based education about all pregnancy options; however, we do not offer or refer for abortion services.
+Note: Our centers offer peer counseling and accurate evidence-based education about all pregnancy options.

 Medical (RU-486) vs. Surgical Abortion: What You Need to Know